softlabperu/centos7_DAPM/README.md

   # CENTOS 7 DAPOX

-  ### Server Docker with Apache, PHP, Oracle and Xdebug
+  ### Server Docker with Apache, PHP, Mysql and Xdebug